bartvantilburgwagemakers/bartvantilburgwagemakers.github.io/_posts/2018-03-08-First-post.md

 This will be my first post for now just to experiment how this will work.
 I if u can work with it.

-# reinstall all nuget packages for sln in vs
+## reinstall all nuget packages for sln in vs

 Run: `Update-Package -safe -reinstall -IgnoreDependencies` in the package manger console Tools>NUget>Console

+## Updating Assembly Redirects with NuGet

+Run: `Get-Project –All | Add-BindingRedirect`
+Remove -all to do it only on the current project.

+## Install the cli

+`choco install nuget.commandline`

+## Add a NuGet source with token

+Must do this  with the command line.
+`nuget.exe sources add -name [name] -source [https://uri] -userName [anything] -password [accessToken]`